The hot-electron closure of the moment-based gyrokinetic plasma model: Abstract

 \section{Abstract}

-We derive the hot-electron limit (HEL) closure of the moment hierarchy used to solve the gyrokinetic equations, denoted as gyromoment (GM).
-By expanding gyroaveraging kernels in the small temperature ratio $\tau = T_i/T_e$ limit and retaining only essential $\mathcal O(\tau)$ terms, we obtain a closed system for density, parallel velocity, and parallel and perpendicular temperatures.
-In the Z-pinch geometry, the GM system with HEL closure is analytically equivalent to the one developed by \cite{Ivanov2022DimitsTurbulence}.
-Numerical benchmarks confirm the closure's accuracy in Z-pinch geometry, reproducing established linear growth rates, nonlinear heat transport, and low-collisionality dynamics.
-Extension to tokamak-relevant $s{-}\alpha$ geometry, and comparison with gyrokinetic simulations, reveals the HEL closed GM model capabilities and limitations: while transport levels and temporal dynamics are qualitatively preserved even at $\tau=1$, the absence of higher-order kinetic moments prevents accurate Dimits shift prediction and transport suppression.
+We derive the hot-electron-limit (HEL) closure for the moment hierarchy used to solve the gyrokinetic equations, known as the gyromoment (GM) approach.
+By expanding the gyroaveraging kernels in the small temperature ratio limit, $\tau = T_i/T_e \ll 1$, and retaining only the essential $\mathcal{O}(\tau)$ terms, we obtain a closed system for the density, parallel velocity, and parallel and perpendicular temperatures.
+In a Z-pinch geometry, the GM system with the HEL closure is analytically equivalent to the one developed by \cite{Ivanov2022DimitsTurbulence}.
+Numerical benchmarks confirm the closure's accuracy, reproducing established linear growth rates, nonlinear heat transport, and low collisionality dynamics.
+An extension to the tokamak-relevant $s{-}\alpha$ geometry and a comparison with gyrokinetic simulations reveal the capabilities and limitations of the HEL-closed GM model: while transport levels and temporal dynamics are qualitatively preserved even at $\tau=1$, the absence of higher-order kinetic moments prevents an accurate prediction of the Dimits shift and of transport suppression.